What Are Medical Liens in a North Carolina Car Accident Case?

 If you have been a victim of an accident and filed a personal injury claim or lawsuit to recover costs of medical treatment, the insurance companies or government entities (such as Medicaid or Medicare) that paid these bills can file a lien against your settlement or verdict proceeds.

-In North Carolina, if you are represented by a personal injury lawyer, he or she is required to distribute payment from your settlement or verdict to health insurance companies, government agencies and/or medical providers that have placed a medical lien on your case.
+In North Carolina, if you are represented by a personal injury lawyer, he or she is required to distribute payment from your settlement or verdict to health insurance companies, government agencies and/or medical providers that have placed a medical lien on your car accident injury case.

 Common personal injury liens include: